Insigolon/aerodyne/README.md

-# Aerodyne GCS — Drone Ground Control Station
+# Aerodyne — Drone Ground Control Station

 Built with **Tauri 1 + React 18 + Vite**.
 Mock-data only; ready to wire up to Isaac Sim via Tauri events or a WebSocket bridge.